CERTO-project/D4.3_Classification_toolbox/README.md

 https://rsg.pml.ac.uk/shared_files/brj/EOSA_Seminar/20210520_Laurenson/zoom_0.mp4

+_note: some of the syntax in this video is depricated, but the architecture remains the same_

 ## __Specification__: _Solution_

 * __Easy to use__: _Scikit-learn syntax_ and available to users as a package through _pip install_